Skip to content

 Publishing Models

-Any organization on JAOT can publish their private optimization models to the marketplace, making them available for other organizations to discover, activate, and execute.
-Publishing lets you share your domain expertise and reach users who need optimization solutions but may not have the skills to formulate them.
+Any organization on JAOT can publish a model to the marketplace, making it available for other teams to discover and fork into their own studios.
+Publishing lets you share your domain expertise with users who need optimization but may not have the skills to formulate it.
 The marketplace is free and collaborative — there are no prices or commissions.

 Who Can Publish